 Use the Slow Cooker or Instant Pot

 While we tend to think of the slow cooker and Instant Pot as kitchen tools that are ideal for winter stews and casseroles, they are actually phenomenal in the summer as well.
 Not only because they buy you more time to enjoy activities outside of the house, but also because they won’t heat up your home on hot days.
 Here are some ideas to get you started.

 No cook meals come together quickly and easily, don’t heat up your house, and often are a great option to bring with you as a picnic, so you don’t even need to be home for dinner.
 Here are some of our favorite no cook meals.

 There is so much to value about summer—the time outside, the longer daylight hours, the adventures we can have with friends and family, and the fact that there is no homework that needs to get done are just a few of the reasons that I love summer.
 So as you soak up those memories, laugh with friends, and take just one more dip, maybe one of these tricks will help you to enjoy that time just a little bit more.

 Do you have ways to get dinner on the table in the summer?
 I’d love to hear about them in the comments!
-And if you could like more dinnertime inspiration, sign up for a two week free trial of our online meal planning service to see how simple getting dinner on the table can be!
+And if you could like more dinnertime inspiration, sign up for a free trial of our online meal planning service to see how simple getting dinner on the table can be!